crosstheages/public-data/patch-notes.md

   - You now dynamically see how many chests left you need to unlock before getting slot #3.
 - Crafting
   - You now have an "auto" button for power up.
 It will automatically consume eligible duplicate cards at 0 potential from highest to lowest numbering in order to reach the rank you set.

+## 0.3.0.2492 Patch

+`2022-12-10 17:30 UTC`

+Changes

+- System
+  - Versioning now add build number instead of a letter as 4th argument.
+  - Added a "Reset" button on the splash screen.
+Do not use it unless you have some issue with the game data, if you do it will close the game and re-download everything on next launch.

+Fixes

+- Dashboard
+  - Game mode dropdown is now working again.
+  - Missions is no longer shown as locked.
+- Leaderboard
+  - List is once again visible.
+- System
+  - Fixed an issue preventing some light to be added to effects.

 ## 0.3.0b Patch